turingschool/backend-curriculum-site/module2/lessons/api_consumption_in_ruby.md

 require "pry"
 ```

 We are going to use HTTParty in order to reach out to our API and get the results.
 The endpoint we have to hit is `https://ghibliapi.vercel.app/films`.
-(As of January 2023, an older service is no longer working, so there's no documentation for this new API yet.)
+You can find full documentation on this API [here](https://ghibliapi.vercel.app).

 The basic syntax for how we can get a response from an API is `HTTParty.get()`, where we pass the URL for the endpoint as an argument as a string.